 - “deposit, or cause to be deposited, snow, ice or slush on any roadway or highway.”

-What it boils down to is this: remove the snow and ice from your vehicle before driving it.
+What it boils down to is this: remove the snow and ice from your vehicle before driving.
 Make sure there is nothing on your vehicle that may reduce your visibility.
 Make sure there are no chunks of snow, ice or slush on your vehicle, which can easily become a hazard if they fly off your vehicle, causing an auto accident and injury to you … or someone else.

 If you drive a vehicle in the snow without adhering to the laws, you can be pulled over and ticketed by law enforcement.
-So to avoid a citation and an encounter with police the next time you’re driving in Michigan’s wintry weather, remember to remove the ice and snow from your vehicle.
+So, to avoid a citation and an encounter with police the next time you’re driving in Michigan’s wintry weather, remember to remove the ice and snow from your vehicle.

-If you’re injured in an accident involving snow or ice, or if you have questions about your legal obligations in a car crash, contact one of our Lansing auto accident attorneys or Grand Rapids car accident lawyers for a free consultation.
+If you’re injured in an accident involving snow or ice, or if you have questions about your legal obligations in a car crash, contact one of our Lansing auto accident attorneys or Grand Rapids car accident lawyers for a free personal injury consultation.